 The BRAVO (Brain-Computer Interface Restoration of Arm and Voice) study saw UCSF neurosurgeon Edward Chang and colleagues develop a device that picked up neural signals intended for the vocal tract.
 Chang surgically implanted this device into a patient, dubbed BRAVO1, who had suffered a stroke more than a decade prior that had robbed him of most of his movement and his voice.
 The implant was fitted above BRAVO1’s motor cortex and, after years of painstaking communication via a pointer device and a touchscreen, BRAVO1’s implant was able to help him construct sentences using only the power of his mind.

-Musk’s Neuralink also wants to help restore senses to disabled people.
-He is also open about his vision for the end goal for the technology – to see these brain implants mass marketed to the general public, used to not only cure diseases, but to enhance the healthy human brain.
+Musk’s Neuralink also wants to help restore the senses of disabled people.
+He is also open about his vision for the end goal for the technology – to see these brain implants mass marketed to the general public, used to not only cure diseases but to enhance the healthy human brain.
 Who’d want the job of weighing up the costs and benefits?